-ACTION

-VOTE WITHHOLD VOTE FULL DISCRETION

-PROPOSAL FOR ALL FOR ALL ONLY OF PROXY

-FOR (IF FORM USED AS PROXY)

-Election of Directors

-The nominees are:

-a.
-Ramon S. Ang a.

-b.
-John Paul S. Ang b.

-c.
-Aurora T. Calderon C.

-d.
+ACTION VOTE WITHHOLD · PROPOSAL FOR ALL FOR ALL VOTE ONLY FOR FULL DISCRETION OF PROXY (IF FORM USED AS PROXY) 1.
+Election of Directors AJ (NOAT) The nominees are: a.
+Ramon S. Ang а. b.
+John Paul S. Ang ь. c.
+Aurora T. Calderon с. d.
 Virgilio S. Jacinto d. e.

-e.
-Jack G. Arroyo, Jr. (Independent Director) f.

-f.
-Consuelo M. Ynares-Santiago g.

-(Independent Director) 8.

-g.
-Josefina Guevara-Salonga (Independent

-Director)

-FOR AGAINST ABSTAIN

-2. Approval of the Minutes of the Annual

-Stockholders' Meeting held on June 6, 2023 and the

-Minutes of the Special Stockholders' Meeting held on

-September 7, 2023

-3. Approval of the 2023 Audited Financial

-Statements 4.
-Ratification of all Acts of the Board of Directors and

-Corporate Officers since the 2023 Annual

-Stockholders' Meeting

-Appointment of External Auditors for 2024

-Approval of Directors' Fees

-7. Ratification of the execution of Omnibus Agreement

-by the Company as Sponsor and Shares Security

-Grantor
+Jack G. Arroyo, Jr. (Independent Director) e. f. f.
+Consuelo M. Ynares-Santiago (Independent Director) g. g.
+Josefina Guevara-Salonga (Independent Director) FOR AGAINST ABSTAIN Approval of the Minutes of the Annual Stockholders' Meeting held on June 6, 2023 and the Minutes of the Special Stockholders' Meeting held on September 7, 2023 3.
+Approval of the 2023 Audited Financial Statements Ratification of all Acts of the Board of Directors and Corporate Officers since the 2023 Annual Stockholders' Meeting 5.
+Appointment of External Auditors for 2024 ······· 6.
+Approval of Directors' Fees · Ratification of the execution of Omnibus Agreement by the Company as Sponsor and Shares Security Grantor 8.
+Change in Principal Office Address and Amendment of the Articles of Incorporation to reflect the same